mbask/fertplan/README.md

   - **Crop type**, this is the type of crop to be sown to be looked up in table 15.3 (page 67) of the *guidelines*.
-It is used to estimate the time coefficient, as a ratio of an year, during which the mineralization of Nitrogen will take place and, thus, will be available to the crop itself.
+It is used to estimate the time coefficient, as a ratio of an year, during which the mineralization of nitrogen will take place and, thus, will be available to the crop itself.
 Crop type contributes to b2 sub-component of **B** component.
 Available crop types are: